NoxiousKarn/Showerthoughts/README.md

 # Showerthoughts Pwnagotchi Modification

+## Introduction

-This modification displays random shower thoughts headlines on your pwnagotchi when the device is waiting.
+This modification displays random r/showerthoughts headlines on your pwnagotchi when the device is waiting.
+It is a fun way to add some personality to your pwnagotchi and keep you entertained.

+To do the modification, follow the instructions in the configuration section.

 You will need internet to the Pwnagotchi for these steps to work.
-And each time it needs to DL the RSS feed.
+And every time it needs to download the RSS feed.
+(It will wait until the internet is restored to perform the download.)

-So first get a shared internet connection via BT or through your host machine.
+First, get a shared internet connection via BT or through your host machine.

 If you are running a Pi3 or 4 and have an ETH port just connect that port to your router and follow along.